lehai051092/swagger-html-generate/README.md

 - The Swagger specification is split into multiple files for better readability and maintainability.
 - Ensure that port 5001 is not in use by another application when running the server.
-- If you modify the Swagger files, re-run `npm run generate-html` to update the static HTML.
+- If you modify the Swagger files, re-run `npm run gen-html` to update the static HTML.

 ## License